FurryCoders/FALocalRepo/README.md

 ## Appendix
 ### Unverified commits
-All commits before the 27th of January 2018 show as unverified because I accidentally revoked my old gpg key before adding a new one.
-They have all been added by me and can vouch for their authenticity.
+All commits before the 27th of January 2018 show as unverified because I accidentally revoked my old GPG key before adding a new one.
+They have all been added by me and can vouch for their authenticity.<br>
+Some commits before e76e993b show as unverified, these were done with GitHub's editor and thus their GPG signature cannot be verified by GitLab.

 ### Early releases
 Release binaries before and including v2.10.2 can be found on GitHub -> [Releases](https://github.com/MatteoCampinoti94/FALocalRepo/releases)